University of the Fraser Valley: Expansion

 With student and community support, the provincial government approved university college status for some institutions.
 Three community colleges were granted authority to offer baccalaureate degrees following a 1988 government initiative designed to increase access to degree programs in British Columbia.
 Three institutions–Malaspina, Cariboo and Okanagan–were renamed university colleges.
-Fraser Valley College received university college status in 1991 (July 3) after an intense community campaign advocating for third- and fourth-year programming for the Fraser Valley.
+Fraser Valley College received university college status on July 3rd, 1991 after an intense community campaign advocating for third- and fourth-year programming for the Fraser Valley.

 In September 1991, the administrative Board officially changed its name to the University College of the Fraser Valley.
 Initially, the university colleges offered degrees under the aegis of one or more of four provincial universities (Simon Fraser University, the University of British Columbia, the University of Victoria) and the Open University.
 In 1994, the University College of the Fraser Valley established an undergraduate degree in adult education.
 In 1995, the university colleges were awarded the authority to grant degrees in their own right.